-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-This academic year has seen a return to something close to normality in terms of our provision.
-This has meant that face to face therapy sessions have resumed both inside and outside of school.
+Face to face therapy sessions have continued both inside and outside of school.
 Fifteen pupils have been able to access group therapy at KRUNCH over the past academic year with 4 accessing 1:1 mentoring sessions at the centre for specific reasons.
 Pupil feedback from these sessions is always positive and there has been improvements in engagement and wellbeing of those pupils that have participated in KRUNCH sessions.

-17 parents accessed financial support to purchase uniform through ACE Embroidery.
+42 parents accessed financial support to purchase uniform through ACE Embroidery.
+This is a 59% increase on the uptake from last year.
 With the current financial situation, we will be continuing to provide this as an option to parents for the foreseeable future.

 Music Therapy and Creative Therapy sessions have continued successfully with identified pupils attending 1:1 or group sessions each week for approximately a 12 week period.
-A dedicated Therapies room has now been set up to provide a stable environment to conduct therapy sessions in.
+The dedicated Therapies room provides a stable environment to conduct therapy sessions in.
+This year 7 pupils have accessed Music Therapy, 6 pupils have accessed Creative Therapy and 41 pupils have attended Hugglepets.
+16 pupils have accessed KRUNCH group sessions and 7 have accessed bespoke 1:1 sessions with KRUNCH.
+In addition, 5 pupils have accessed Therapeutic support from our school counsellor.

-Sensory equipment has been refreshed where needed - this will be an ongoing cost due to the consumable nature of some of the items.
+Sensory equipment continues to be refreshed where needed - this will be an ongoing cost due to the consumable nature of some of the items.
+This has included the purchase of new equipment for specific classes based on OT reports that have been completed.

-A number of students have been supported to access independent travel training and are now travelling to school on public transport.
+Six students have been supported to access independent travel training and are now travelling to school on public transport.